 Every time I make rice, I achieve the same results: separate grains, with a pleasing, chewy texture.
 Pressure cooking does give rice a slightly different texture than stovetop cooking, and I have actually grown to prefer it prepared this way.
 Give it a try and see what you think!

 You can cook any kind of rice in your pressure cooker, long or short grain, brown or white.
-(It even makes a killer risotto, but that’s a recipe for another day.)
-No matter what kind of rice I’m cooking, I use the same ratio of rice to water or broth, 1:1.
+(It even makes a killer risotto.)
+No matter what kind of rice I’m cooking, I use the same 1:1 ratio of rice to water or broth.

 This is probably less water than you’re used to using for cooking stovetop rice, and that’s because there’s very little evaporation when you’re using the pressure cooker.
 This ratio produces fairly firm, separate grains—you can add a little more water, maybe about 1/4 cup extra, if you like softer rice.